Australian cricket team in England in 1884: First Test

 This was the inaugural Old Trafford Test and, as Chris Harte described it, "the first time that a match of such importance had been staged outside of London".
 Selection of an England home Test team in the 19th century was the privilege of the host club and Lancashire selected five local players in their squad of twelve, although Jack Crossland missed out and was made twelfth man.
-Barlow, Hornby, Pilling and Steel all played as it was believed their presence would boost the gate receipts.
+Barlow, Hornby, Pilling, and Steel all played as it was believed their presence would boost the gate receipts.

 Chris Harte commented that the match was also the origin of Old Trafford's "reputation for wet weather", the game being drawn after rain had made the first day unplayable.
-The match was therefore reduced to two days play and it was reported that the wicket dried much quicker than expected and conditions were never difficult for batting.
-Even so, England were all out for 95 in their first innings, Boyle taking six wickets for 42 runs conceded (i.e., 6/42) with his medium-paced spin and Spofforth 4/42.
+The match was therefore reduced to two days play.
+It was reported that the wicket dried much quicker than expected, and conditions were never difficult for batting.
+Even so, England were all out for 95 in their first innings, Boyle taking six wickets for 42 runs conceded (i.e., 6/42) with his medium-paced spin, and Spofforth 4/42.
 Shrewsbury, displaying "masterly technique", scored 43 to save his team from real embarrassment.
-In their first innings, Australia "hit with more vigour and confidence than their opponents" and scored 182, a lead of 87.
+In their first innings, Australia "hit with more vigour and confidence than their opponents", and scored 182, a lead of 87.
 Their top scorer was Midwinter with 37.
-The wicket had dried out on the final day and England were able to bat out time and secure the draw, scoring 180 for the loss of 9 wickets (i.e., 180/9).
-Grace was top scorer with a patient 31 and Joey Palmer was the best of the Australian bowlers "with his controlled off- and leg-cutters".
+The wicket had dried out on the final day, so England were able to bat out time and secure the draw, scoring 180 for the loss of 9 wickets (i.e., 180/9).
+Grace was top scorer with a patient 31, and Joey Palmer was the best of the Australian bowlers "with his controlled off- and leg-cutters".